Ricardo Moyano

-Ricardo Moyano is an Argentinian musician and composer.
+Ricardo Moyano is an Argentine musician and composer.
 Son of Irma Capellino and Daniel Moyano, born in La Rioja, Argentina, in 1961.
 He has lived and worked in various countries, which has influenced the formation of his style.
 Playing with his friends as musicians has been and remains the preferred and main source of inspiration.
 Alongside his concert career he has recorded in various countries, alone and with other musicians.
 He lives in Istanbul and works as a guitar teacher at Yildiz University.
 He has a YouTube channel on which he uploads various recordings.